Peripheral Neuropathy Pain Therapy

 Chemotherapy

-Patients undergoing chemotherapy often develop Neuropathy during or after the treatment.
+Some patients undergoing chemotherapy may develop neuropathy symptoms during or after treatment.

 1. An estimated 20 million people in the United States have some form of peripheral neuropathy.